• Home

 A new more notes:

 • The doorknob?
-I used a Dremel with a round sanding bit to lightly sand away a small area for the doorknob to sit within.
-No dramatic saw action required.
+I used a Dremel with a round sanding bit to lightly remove some of the wood to make space for the doorknob.
+No dramatic saw action is required.

 • New knob!
 I went for stainless this time, as the old knob was brass.

-• For all intents and purposes, yes, there is still a hole on the backside of our door.
+• Yes, there is still a hole on the backside of our door.
 I already have supplies to repair that side when I get a moment, another $35.

 Making over the basement door with DIY panels.